wp home > teaching resources > instructor's handbook > practical matters

 Email and the Web

 You have most likely already received information from the University about setting up your UMass email account (NetID).
-We encourage you to do this as soon as possible, as you will need your official university email to access SPIRE, the library databases, our teaching blog, etc. You will be receiving most correspondence from the Writing Program office via email, including weekly announcements.
+We encourage you to do this as soon as possible, as you will need your official university email to access SPIRE, Moodle, the library databases, etc. You will be receiving most correspondence from the Writing Program office via email, including weekly announcements.
 Therefore you should check your UMass email regularly.
 You are responsible for all information contained in these announcements.
 Hard-copy versions of weekly announcements will also be posted in the main office (305 Bartlett) as well as Bartlett 68.

 You can also access this Handbook for Instructors, previous editions of our Student Writing Anthology, and other e-publications on the Writing Program website.
 In addition, the website provides teacher FAQs, forms, and other important information.
 Go to www.umass.edu/writingprogram.